Houba28/song-book-print/README.md

   line 3: notes, like "capo, 4th. fret" etc other lines: text with chords, spaced

+  in command line add an argument for this script with a name of txt file, like python main.py song.txt

+  run! and its done :)

   script will create a html static page that has a sup tags around chords and this way it will highlight chords in a text, like this <sup> Chord</sup>.
 With css you can also customize color, now just a style tag in head, but you can attach a css file to be easily edited and customized.